Skip to Main Content

 Letter Writing

 Write encouraging notes to essential workers, elderly and shut-ins, and members of the military.
-CUI will provide pre-designed note cards to which you can add a personal note.
+Concordia will provide pre-designed note cards to which you can add a personal note.

 Register Now